top of page

 Accommodating Special Communities

 HGCBT recognizes that there are members of our community who have special needs that typically make attending a theater performance challenging.
-In order to provide these often forgotten children and adults with an opportunity to experience a dance performance, HGCBT reached out to several local organizations that support people with autism and related conditions and offered an opportunity for them and their families to attend the final dress rehearsal of our 2023 holiday production, “A Winter’s Eve.”
+In order to provide these often forgotten children and adults with an opportunity to experience a dance performance, HGCBT annually reaches out to several local organizations that support people with autism and related conditions and offer an opportunity for them and their families to attend the final dress rehearsal of our holiday production, “A Winter’s Eve.”

 Final dress rehearsals usually have no audience, but typically are complete and nearly seamless.
-With no other audience members present, these wonderful children and adults could move about and react to the show as their spirit dictated, without any concern by the accompanying family members about interfering with other guests’ enjoyment of the show.
+With no other audience members present, these wonderful children and adults can move about and react to the show as their spirit dictates, without any concern by the accompanying family members about interfering with other guests’ enjoyment of the show.

-Those in attendance loved the rehearsal performance!
-Several of them stood up in the isle and danced, and sang along with the music.
+Those who attend love this performance!
+Past audience members have stood up in the isle and danced, and sang along with the music.
 Their companions were thrilled to see their loved ones’ reaction to live dance.

 HGCBT looks forward to continuing all these community outreach programs, as well as look for other ways to share the joy of dance to everyone.